 Professor, Sociology, U-M College of Literature, Science, and the Arts

-Dr. Elizabeth Armstrong is a Professor in the Department of Sociology and the Organizational Studies Program at the University of Michigan.
+Dr. Elizabeth A. Armstrong is a Sherry B. Ortner Collegiate Professor of Sociology at the University of Michigan.
 She held a faculty appointment in the Department of Sociology at Indiana University for 2000-2009.
 She was a fellow at the Radcliffe Institute for Advanced Study at Harvard University, a fellow at the Center for Advanced Studies in the Behavioral Sciences (CASBS) and a recipient of a National Academy of Education/Spencer Postdoctoral Fellowship.
 Dr. Armstrong contributes to the U-M IPC MOOC, Injury Prevention for Children & Teens in the Dating & Sexual Violence section.

 Dr. Armstrong is a sociologist with research interests in the areas of sexuality and sexual violence, gender, culture, organizations, social movements, and higher education.